 For those ATOL-protected holidaymakers whose trips have already been cancelled, this reform will give them the freedom to choose between a refund or a fully-protected refund credit note for use at a later date.”

 Package Travel Regulations

 Your rights are protected under the Package Travel Regulations (PTRs).
-More information can be found here.
+More information on PTRs can be found by clicking here.